We provide a number of web portals for our user community.

 See the navigation sections, one below and one on the right side of the page, for some guides on using the client portal.

-If your PI has invited you to their project or has given you an access code to the project.
-Please enter that information in the correct box.
-If the project code is provided, you will be added to the project after the Project Admin accepts your request.
-If both the project code and corresponding access code (which is created by Project Admin as a time-limited code) are provided, you will be added to the project immediately once the signup is completed successfully.
+If your PI has provided you with a project and/or access code, please enter that information in the correct box.
+If the project code is provided, you will be added to the project after the PI or Project Admin accepts your request.
+If both the project code and corresponding access code are provided, you will be added to the project as soon as the sign-up process is complete.

 Once all required information is entered, hit the save button to submit the registration.

-Once a username and password is created and saved there is a redirect back to the login page.
-The login page will also have a pop up stating that the username and password have been successfully created.
+7. Once a username and password are created and saved, there is a redirect back to the login page.
+The login page will also have a pop-up stating that the username and password have been successfully created.

-Click ‘Change Password’ from the dropdown menu of in the upper-right corner where the full name of the user is shown.
+Click "Change Password" from the dropdown menu in the upper-right corner where the full name of the user is shown.

 A successful password change redirects back to the dashboard page.
 There is also a message displayed confirming the change and providing other information.